 Parents are to notify the office of a student's absence.

-When reporting the absence please use the attendance line (812) 542-6501 or our google health form.
-Be sure to provide child's name, teacher, request for picking up home practice, and the reason for the absence.
+When reporting the absence please use the attendance line (812) 542-5701 and provide complete information: child's name, teacher, request for picking up home practice, and the reason for the absence.
 Failure to contact the school office with information regarding the student's absence may result in an unexcused absence.

 Physician, dental and counseling appointments should be scheduled after school hours whenever possible.
 If unavoidable, please notify the office and have the child attend classes both before and after the scheduled appointments.
 A physician's statement of diagnosis may be required at any point for an absence or extended absences.
-After ten days of absences, a doctor's statement is required each time a student is absent for the remainder of the year.
+After ten days absence, a doctor's statement is required each time a student is absent for the remainder of the year.
 A statement from a licensed medical professional documenting an absence may allow an unexcused absence to be changed to an excused absence.